 - Save Our Home AZ - Arizona's federally funded mortgage and short sale assistance program, for more information and qualification criteria, go to www.azhousing.gov or call 1-877-448-1211.

 - Avoiding Foreclosure Scams

 - Scottsdale's First Time Homebuyers Program through Newtown Community Development Corporation

 - United States Department of Housing and Urban Development (HUD) - The US Department of Housing and Urban Development provides tips and steps to avoid foreclosure and to resolve mortgage difficulties.

 - Arizona Governor’s Office Hotline - Call to reach a local Arizona foreclosure counselor, 24 hrs, 7 days a week

 - HOPE NOW provides HUD approved housing counselors - The HOPE NOW Homeowner’s Hotline is administered by the Homeownership Preservation Foundation, an independent nonprofit that provides HUD-approved counselors dedicated to helping homeowners.

-- Arizona Department of Housing (ADOH) provides referrals to homeownership counselors
+- Arizona Department of Housing (ADOH) provides homeownership counseling service

 - Find your Mortgage Servicer online